 People learn how to manage their money in different ways.
 Some people learn how to be financially responsible while they are young students and some others learn how to manage their money later on in life.
 I made my share of financial mistakes in the past which included overspending and accumulating debt.
 After becoming debt free I was so frugal.
 I was afraid to spend money because I didn’t want to end up in debt again.

 Stay on track with your savings by setting goals and continuing to work towards them.
-If you need some encouragement to start saving join SaveUp and be rewarded for your good financial behaviour.
+If you need some encouragement to start saving join SaveUp and be rewarded for your good financial behavior.